The Berkeley High eTree is an announcement email list providing information about Berkeley High School to the greater BHS community.

 — Always include contact information at the top of every message (e.g., Contact: Lisa Sibony at email@example.com).

-— Please check your message for accuracy of dates, names, spelling, room numbers, etc. before sending.
+— Please check your message for accuracy of dates, names, links, spelling, room numbers, etc. before sending.

 — Send your message early!
 Please note that it can take the moderators 24-48 hours to complete the final posting, so please allow enough time for getting your notice out.
 We are parent volunteers who juggle our full-time jobs with our E-tree work; we post items as soon as we are able, but cannot guarantee an immediate response.
 We also need to allow time to contact you if there are any necessary clarifications to your announcement.